top of page

 Step 2: Add the Verbal Cue

-• Once your dog consistently touches your hand, say “Touch” just before you present your hand.
+• Once your dog consistently touches your hand when you present it, say “Touch” just before you present your hand.

 • Mark and reward every successful touch with a treat and praise.